 Berlin river cruise: Should you book a Spree boat tour?

 Sometimes, it’s nice to feel like a tourist in the city you live in: that’s what I’ve been thinking when I booked a 1-hour Berlin river cruise.
 After living in Berlin for almost fifteen years, I decided to join one of the most popular activities in town.
 Going on a boat tour on the Spree sounded like a fun yet somewhat saturated activity.
-However, I really wanted to see if it deserves booking one and share my opinion with the readers of my blog.
+However, I wanted to see whether it deserves booking one and share my opinion with my blog readers.

-So, in this article, you will read my honest opinion about the Berlin River cruise (you can book the boat tour here), and you’ll see my photos and a 4K video from the ride.
+In this article, you will read my honest opinion on the Berlin River cruise (you can book the boat tour here), along with my photos and a 4K video from the ride.
 In addition, I’ll share useful tips for your boat trip and write about similar river cruises in Berlin.

 Let’s start.